 In fact, the single most important marketing decision a Fringe show can make is what to call itself.

-For example, there are a number of productions in
+For example, there are a dozen shows in

 Another great attention-grabber is a title which is simply fun.
 This year's winners include:

 • 5 Lesbians Eating a Quiche: What's not to like about this title?
 You know right away it's a comedy, it's quirky, and it's got lesbians—at least five of them (and maybe more if some of them are vegan...).
 And it leaves you wondering why they're all eating the quiche, what kind of quiche it is, and what else happens beyond the communal dining.
 If this show is any good, people will enjoy spreading the word because they'll delight in saying its title.
 A job well done.
 (P.S.
 I've since seen the show—and it's one of the very best of the festival.
 For my review, please click here.)

 Households, 2 Assholes: Shakespeare's R & J: This two-man version

 and Juliet effectively gives you a sneak preview of its comedic approach